jimbozhang/xares-template/README.md

 This repository provides a template for creating audio encoders compatible with [X-ARES: the eXtensive Audio Representation and Evaluation Suite](https://github.com/jimbozhang/xares).
 Your encoder should process raw audio waveforms and generate meaningful audio embeddings.

-**Note:** This repository is currently under development.
-The first official release is scheduled for August 31, 2024.
+**Note: This repository is not yet ready.
+The first official release is scheduled for August 31, 2024.**

 ## Getting Started